 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-An opioid overdose happens when opioids excessively stimulate the part of your brain that regulates breathing.
-This leads to respiratory depression (ineffective breathing) and can cause death if it isn’t treated in time.
+An opioid overdose happens when opioids overwhelm the part of your brain that controls breathing.
+This can slow or stop breathing.
+It may lead to death if not treated in time.

 Advertisement